-Whitely took an LST to get from his ship to the shore since the harbor was so shallow.
-No one that he knew was killed during the landing, but his close friend died near their base when he drown in water near his base.
+William Whitely recalls taking a LST to transfer from his ship to the shore since the harbor was so shallow.
+He states that no one he knew was killed during the landing.
+He notes, however, that his close friend died near their base when he drown in water near the base.

 William Whitley shares the names that many of the Korean War soldiers were called when they returned home following their time in Korea.
 He notes that many of them were ashamed to even share they were part of the military for fear of people's reactions.
 He recollects occasions when he would be out with his wife and recalls feeling like everyone was staring at him and wanting to do him harm.
 He recalls it taking over a year home before he could overcome this feeling.

 William Whitley spent much of his time in Korea hauling ammunition to the front lines.
 He notes he worked with a 105 company which meant the boxes of ammunition he would drop behind the guns weighed one hundred five pounds.
 He recalls that while they were unloading ammunition, each of the six guns were ordered to fire one thousand two hundred rounds at will.
 He adds that the repercussions of these guns resulted in him suffering broken ear drums and damaged hearing which he just accepted until 2012.